You are eligible to take medical leave and family leave to bond with a child if all of the following apply:

 How it works

-You can take your medical leave during your pregnancy, or after you give birth.
-You and your health care provider needs to fill out a Certification of your Serious Health Condition form.
+You can take medical leave for pregnancy, postnatal care, or recovery from childbirth.
+You and your health care provider need to fill out a Certification of your Serious Health Condition form.
+NOTE: It is up to your health care provider to decide how much time you will need for medical leave.

 It is easier to take your medical leave before your family leave as you won't have a second 7-day waiting period once you begin your leave to bond with your child.